hemant-elastic/examples-1/k8s-observability-with-eck/README.md

 kubectl apply -f all-in-one.yaml
 ```

-You will see several `CRDs` deployed, these are Custom Resource Definitions which extend the Kubernetes API to allow best practice Elasticsearch clusters and Kibana servers to be deployed.
+You will see several `CRDs` deployed, these are Custom Resource Definitions which extend the Kubernetes API to allow best practice Elasticsearch clusters, APM Server, and Kibana servers to be deployed.
 The operator will then be started in its own k8s namespace, `elastic-system`.

 Check the logs:
 ```